Suicide of Gabrielle Russier

 Gabrielle Russier was a French literature teacher.
-She was prosecuted in 1968 for having an affair with her student Christian Rossi, which caused her to die by suicide on September 1 of the same year.
+She was prosecuted in 1968 for having an affair with her 16-year-old student Christian Rossi, which caused her to die by suicide on September 1 of the same year.

-Her suicide inspired the 1971 French movie Mourir d'aimer, directed by André Cayatte, and the book The Affair of Gabrielle Russier, also published in '71.
+Her suicide inspired the 1971 French movie To Die of Love, directed by André Cayatte, and the book The Affair of Gabrielle Russier, also published in '71.
 At the time of her prosecution, Russier was a divorced mother of two children.